Melissa Siegel: Biography

-Melissa Siegel received a BSc in Economics from the College of Charleston and graduated from the Honors College in 2003.
-In 2004, she received an MSc in Law and Economics from the University of Utrecht, as well as an MA in Policy and Organization in 2005.
+Melissa Siegel received a BSc in economics from the College of Charleston and graduated from the Honors College in 2003.
+In 2004, she received an MSc in Law and Economics from Utrecht University, as well as an MA in Policy and Organization in 2005.
 She obtained a PhD from Maastricht University in 2010 in Social Protection Policy.

 Siegel is head of the Migration and Development research section of the Maastricht Graduate School of Governance and UNU-MERIT, which implements research projects and teaching programmes for policy makers.
-She is also co-Director of the Maastricht Center for Citizenship, Migration and Development (MACIMIDE) at Maastricht University.
+She is also co-director of the Maastricht Center for Citizenship, Migration and Development (MACIMIDE) at Maastricht University.
 Siegel currently holds the Chair of the UNU Migration Network and is a research associate at the Centre on Migration, Policy and Society (COMPAS) at the University of Oxford.
 She is also on the advisory board of the Migration Policy Center at the EUI and the International Institute of Social Studies in the Hague (ISS), and was formerly on the board of the Hague Process on Refugees and Migration.
 She has been a visiting research fellow at Harvard University, the Kiel Institute for the World Economy, and the University of Oxford.

 Research

-Siegel’s main research areas include:
+Siegel's main research areas include: